Graham Watson: 2014 European elections

-Watson lost his seat at the European Parliament in the elections of May 2014, despite his party having polled 10.7% of the vote, the largest vote share of the UK Liberal Democrat party in the 2014 EP election.
+Watson lost his seat at the European Parliament in the elections of May 2014, despite having polled 10.7% of the vote, the largest vote share of the UK Liberal Democrat party in the 2014 EP election.
 He established a global advocacy practice, Bagehot Limited, which he ran until reaching retirement age in 2021.

 In 2015 Watson was appointed by the UK Government to sit on the European Economic and Social Committee, an advisory body with a five-year mandate.
 He sat on the Transport and Energy section and on the Foreign Affairs section and from 2015 to 2017 was chairman of the EESC's China Contact Group.

 Other activities and family

 Watson lived in Langport, Somerset, from 1994 to 2017.
 He now lives in Edinburgh and in Brussels.
 His wife is from Italy and their children, one daughter and one son, were born in 1992 and 1995 respectively.

 Watson was knighted in the 2011 Birthday Honours for political and public service.
-He is also the recipient of honours from the Republic of China (Taiwan), Georgia and Gibraltar.
+He is also the recipient of honours from the Republic of China (Taiwan), Georgia, and Gibraltar.

 From 2018 to 2023 Watson served as Chairman of the Advisory Board of the European Centre for Populism Studies.
-In 2021 he was elected to the Board of the European Cyclists' Federation and in November 2022 was elected Chairman of the World Cycling Alliance.
+In 2021 he was elected to the Board of the European Cyclists' Federation and in November 2022 was elected Chairman of the World Cycling Alliance; he served in both roles until 2026.

-Watson is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates democratic reform of the United Nations.
+Watson is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, now known as 'Democracy Without Borders', an organisation which advocates democratic reform of the United Nations.